kakaroto/ps3ida/plugins/PPCJT/readme.txt

 2) For Windows :
      Copy "ppcjt.plw" and "ppcjt.p64" into your "ida\plugins" directory.
    For Linux :
-     Copy "ppcjt.plx" and "ppcjt.plx64" into your "ida\plugins" directory.
+     Copy "ppcjt.plx" and "ppcjt.plx64" into your "ida/plugins" directory.